DiptiRout/DiptiRout/README.md

-### Hi there, I'm Diptiranjan 👋
+## Hi there, I'm Diptiranjan 👋

-## I'm an iOS Developer, Gamer and loves to read Manga!
-- 🌱 I’m currently learning everything related to Swift/SwiftUI Language 🤣
+I'm a passionate Apple Application Developer specializing in Swift and SwiftUI, crafting high-performance Apple applications.
+Recently, I've begun exploring Flutter to broaden my horizons in cross-platform development.

+## What I Do
+### Apple Developer:
+- I build robust iOS applications using Swift & SwiftUI, and I'm always on the lookout for cutting-edge demos involving AR, VR, AI, ML.
+### Flutter Beginner:
+- I'm diving into Flutter to learn how cross-platform development can complement my iOS expertise.
+### Gamer & Manga Enthusiast:
+- When I'm not coding, you'll find me playing MOBA Games and reading Manga & Manhwa.

+## What I'm Looking For
+- Inspiring projects and demos that leverage Swift/SwiftUI and modern Apple frameworks.
-- 👯 I’m looking for demos of AR, VR, AI, ML in Swift/SwiftUI
+- Innovative examples of AR, VR, AI, and ML in iOS development.
-- ⚡ Fun fact: I love to play DOTA 2 and read MANGA
+- Community tips and tutorials for Flutter as I embark on this new journey.

 ### Connect with me:
 [<img align="left" alt="codeSTACKr | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]

 <br />